“Noboby will laugh long who deals much with opium;

 -Thomas de Quincey

-If you are struggling with opiates you are not alone.
+If you are struggling with opiate addiction in Fairfield county, you are not alone.
+Whether you are in Darien, Stamford, Greenwich, Norwalk, New Canaan, or Westport, opiates are accessible and abused.
 If you are actively using, on medication assisted treatment, or in recovery, I am here to help.
 Should you have a family member who is struggling you deserve support and help.

 People love opiates because they thrust you into a dream and promise relief from the stresses of life, anxiety, and worry.
 Morphine was named after Morpheus, Greek god of dreams.
 What is most important to understand is that eventually, and inevitably, that dream becomes a nightmare.
 That nightmare only gets worse and seems impossible to escape.
 It is not.
 Yet very few do it alone.
-The most common lie of opiates is that there is no help and that no one will understand or be able to help.
+Opiates tell your brain there is no help and that no one will understand or be able to help.
 This is a lie.

 Recovery is a marathon, not a sprint.
 Recovery from opiates take time, courage, and perseverance.
 Allow me to join you on the journey up and out.